chisophugis/klang/README.md

 ## About
-This project has been started from LLVM tutorial and implement the same compiler - kaleidoscope - but in different structure!
+This project has been started from LLVM tutorial and being implemented to be the same compiler - kaleidoscope - but in different structure!
 The structure of klang is meant to be similar to the one of clang's.

 ### Purpose of this work
-This small project is one of means of studying LLVM and Clang.
+This small project is one of the means of studying LLVM and Clang.

 ## Guide
 ### Getting the source How-To: